ShadowOne333/The-Legend-of-Zelda-Redux/ReadMe.md

 * **Recoloured Dungeons.ips**	- Make each dungeon have its own unique colour palette similar to Modern Classic Edition
 * **Tunic 2 Ring.ips**		- Change the Tunics back to Rings that use a new revamped sprite
 * **Tunic 2 NES Ring.ips**		- Change Tunics to the Original Ring GFX from the NES release
+* **Zelda 1 Dungeon Theme Only.ips**	- Changes the Dungeon music to only play the original Zelda 1 Dungeon Theme (like the original Zelda 1)
+* **Zelda 1 & A New Light Dungeon Themes.ips**	- Changes the Dungeon music to interchange between the original Zelda 1 Dungeon Theme and A New Light's Dungeon Theme.
+(Zelda 1's plays in odd Dungeons, A New Light's on even Dungeons)
 * **ZELDANameDoesntTrigger2ndQuest.ips**	- (Quite a mouthful, huh?)
 As the name implies, using this patch will make it so that if you start a save file with the name "ZELDA", it should start on a 1st Quest (like a normal file) instead of starting the file at 2nd Quest automatically.